agfline/LibAAF/README.md

 # libaaf
-> [!WARNING]
->
-> While major version number remains 0, API MUST NOT be considered stable.
->
-> Releases are made everytime libaaf code is updated into Ardour source tree.

 libaaf is a C coded library for **AAF file reading**.
 The AAF beeing a quite complex file format, libaaf provides an easy-to-implement, audio-oriented, FLOSS solution.